-If you are caregiving for someone close to you that suffers from dementia and you currently feel sad, alone, despaired, or even angry, guilty, and hopeless…
+If you’re caregiving for someone close to you that suffers from dementia and you currently feel sad, alone, despaired, or even angry, guilty, and hopeless…

 How do you deal with something like this?

 People have different ways of dealing with their emotions.

 That’s why I don’t believe there’s a RIGHT or WRONG way to handle emotions… Only EFFICIENTLY or INEFFICIENTLY!

-I think what’s most important is to be SELF-AWARE of HOW you feel and to have some understanding of WHY you feel that way.
+What’s most important is to be SELF-AWARE of HOW you feel and to have some understanding of WHY you feel that way.

 You decided not to yell at her because you know it can make her behavior worse.
 So is it good for you to repress your anger?